Home

 1. Is RIRS painful?

-RIRS is performed under anesthesia, so you won’t feel pain during the procedure.
-Mild discomfort may occur during recovery, especially if a stent is placed.
+No. RIRS is done under anesthesia, so you won’t feel pain during the procedure.
+Mild discomfort may occur afterward, especially if a stent is placed.

 2. How long does the RIRS procedure take?

-Typically, it takes 30 to 90 minutes, depending on stone size and location.
+The surgery usually lasts 30 to 90 minutes, depending on the size and position of the stones.

 3. When can I return to work after RIRS?